k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 </tr>
 <tr>
     <td valign="top" width="50pxl">include</td>
-    <td valign="top" width="900pxl">Enable including another Graphit file, where its output is embedded as part of the parent. 	 <ul>
+    <td valign="top" width="900pxl">Enables the inclusion of another Graphit file, where its output is embedded as part of the parent. 	 <ul>
         <li>You can specify the folder that contains the child graphit or skip on it.</li>
-        <li>You shall specify the "graphit" extension when populating the child graphit (for example: a.graphit).</li>
+        <li>You should specify the "graphit" extension when populating the child graphit (e.g., a.graphit).</li>
-        <li>You can use external paramaeters in the child graphit, where you shall send them to the parent, when calling it.</li>
+        <li>You can use external paramaeters in the child graphit, where you should send them to the parent, when calling it.</li>
 </ul>
     </td><td valign="top" width="50pxl"><a href="/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md#grinclude">grInclude</a>
     </td>